Nxtcfg - Collector configuration tool

 - Select the Appliance tab at the top of the Web Console.

-- Click Collector security in the left-hand side menu.
+- Click Collector management in the left-hand side menu.

-- Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the Appliance.
+- Under Collector default certificates at the bottom of the page, click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the Appliance.

-- Only use the default Root Certificate of the master Appliance if you did not replace the certificates for the TCP connection of the Engine with the Collector in the slave Appliances.
+- Only use the default Root Certificate of the master Appliance if you did not replace the certificates for the TCP connection of the Collector with the Appliances.

 To set the Customer Key and Root Certificate downloaded from the master Appliance, type in the following (assuming that you placed the downloaded files in the root directory of your C: drive):

 nxtcfg.exe /s customer_key="C:\Nexthink-customer-key.txt" root_ca="C:\Nexthink-root-ca.txt"

 When listing the customer_key and root_ca parameters with the /l option of Nxtcfg, neither the full Customer Key nor the full Root Certificate are displayed.
 Instead, only the first few characters of both the configured key and certificate are shown.
 These characters are usually enough to identify the key or the certificate, while keeping the list of Nxtcfg parameters readable.